7rikazhexde/dev-insights-tips/README.md

 ### For local

-If you want to launch website in a local repository, do the following
+If you want to launch website in a local repository, do the following.

 ```bash
 git clone https://github.com/7rikazhexde/dev-insights-tips.git